• Skip to primary navigation

 Are sunny side up eggs good for you?

 Yes!
-Eggs are a rich source of protein, biotin, iron, vitamins, zinc, and magnesium.
+Eggs are a rich source of protein, iron, and vitamins.
 In order to make sure thee eggs maintain all of their nutrients, don't overcook them.
 The longer you cook your eggs, the more nutrients you lose.

 What's the difference between over easy and sunny side up eggs?